jorgenhw/bachelor_thesis/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project
+This repository contains all the notebooks and files necessarry to reproduce the results found in the paper _'A Deep Dive into Danish NLP'_.

-This project consists of three phases: In the first phase, we test and compare four different topic modelling methods to find the one that produces the most human interpretable topics from a Danish Twitter dataset.
+The project consists of three phases: In the first phase, we test and compare four different topic modelling methods to find the one that produces the most human interpretable topics from a Danish Twitter dataset.
 In the second phase, we fine-tune 11 Danish language models on a multilabel classification task on the same Twitter dataset.
 In the last phase, we outline a new method for doing model error analysis on the subgroups made by the best topic model.

 #### Structure of the readme file
 This readme file will be structured according to the above outlined phases.
 Thus, **section 1** contains details on which topic models were compared and provides links to notebooks which will enable a replication of the results presented in the bachelor thesis.
 Similarly, **section 2** contains details on which models were trained along with links to individual notebooks containing the scripts used for fine-tuning.
 The last **section (3)** contains a reproducible R-markdown script outlining how the sub-group error analysis was performed.